Skip to main content

 Just over the border in the Okanagan Desert, Osoyoos Lake has Canada’s warmest waters and summer temps that hit the high 80s.
 With loads of rental outfitters to choose from, you can sample pretty much any kind of water sport known to humankind on this lake, including wakeboarding, barefooting, parasailing and banana boating (alongside more traditional options, such as sailing and kayaking).
 Families flock to the shallow warm waters of Cottonwood Park Beach, but check out White Sands Beach at the nearby Osoyoos Indian Reserve if the crowds are too thick in town.

 Occupying a spit jutting out into the lake, sẁiẁs Provincial Park, formerly called Haynes Point, offers camping just a few feet from the water’s edge.
-(Book far ahead of your visit — people have been known to hawk their reservations on eBay for this popular place.)
+(Book far ahead of your visit — people have been known to sell their reservations on eBay for this popular place.)
+Spirit Ridge Resort offers a bounty of amenities, including a spa and two outdoor pools.

-Bonus for mom and dad: That desert sun does wonders for winemaking.
-This area has many wineries, and some, including Covert Farms, offer kid-friendly experiences.
+That desert sun does wonders for winemaking.
+This area has many wineries, making this a great adults-only getaway if you can swing it.
 You’ll also find loads of nearby U-pick cherry and peach orchards.

 Don’t miss: Nk’Mip Desert Cultural Centre.
 It offers programs in summer and gives kids the chance to check out a traditional pit house and sweat lodge, hear the legends of Sen’klip (Coyote) and learn about desert ecology.